Functions, tasks, goals

 Retention period for SIS data

 Data recorded in SIS may only be stored in the system for as long as is necessary to achieve the purpose of the alert.
-Once this is achieved, the data is deleted immediately.
+Once the purpose of the alert is achieved, the data is deleted immediately.

-More details on the storage of SIS data can be found here:
+More details on the storage of SIS data you can find on the website of European Commission:

 Rights of data subjects in relation to SIS: